-1. In applying for admission to the graduate degree program in English, the student should have a transcript of all undergraduate and graduate work sent directly to the department, in addition to transcripts that are sent to the university Office of Admissions.
-To be admitted into the program a student must possess a baccalaureate degree from an accredited college with a major in English, as well as a grade-point average of 2.5 or better in the last 90 quarter units attempted (not including extension units).
-Students with other majors may be accepted into the program.
-For admission to classified standing twelve units of graduate English (400-level) courses must be taken at California State University Dominguez Hills, with B average or better.
-For advancement to candidacy, students must present classified standing plus twelve additional graduate (400-level) units in English with B average or better, in addition to having passed a diagnostic examination administered by the departmental Graduate Standards Committee.
+- 1. In applying for admission to the graduate degree program in English, the student should have a transcript of all undergraduate and graduate work sent directly to the department, in addition to transcripts that are sent to the university Office of Admissions.
+To be admitted into the program, a student must possess a baccalaureate degree from an accredited college with a grade-point average of 2.5 or better in the last 90 quarter units attempted (not including extension units).
+Students with majors other than English may be accepted into the program.
+For admission to classified standing, students must have completed 12 units of graduate English (400-level) courses at California State University, Dominguez Hills with an average of B or better.
+For advancement to candidacy, students must have attained classified standing and have completed 12 additional graduate (400-level) units in English with an average of B or better, in addition to having passed the Graduate Exercise administered by the Departmental Graduate Standards Committee. - 2.
 A reading knowledge of at least one foreign language is a valuable research and teaching tool.
-While a formal foreign language requirement is not part of this program, those planning to pursue a Ph.D. in English will eventually be held responsible for reading ability in two or three foreign languages.

-3. English 400.
+While a formal foreign language requirement is not part of this program, those planning to pursue a Ph.D. in English will eventually be held responsible for reading ability in two foreign languages. - 3.
+English 400.
 Seminar: Advanced Studies in Poetry (4) is required of all candidates.
 Remaining course work must represent reasonable and intelligent distribution among periods and major writers.
 No more than 12 units selected from upper division undergraduate offerings in English may count toward the Master's degree in English.
-Each student's program must be approved by a faculty adviser and must also satisfy the all-University policies applicable to

-Master of Arts degrees.
+Each student's program must be approved by a faculty adviser and must also satisfy the all-University policies applicable to Master of Arts degrees.

 4. In addition to successful completion of required course work, all candidates must submit a Final Project, an essay (maximum of 35 pages) investigating a subject linguistic or literary.
-Students choosing the creative writing emphasis will submit as Final Project an original creative work together with an essay explaining its literary background.
+Students choosing the creative writing emphasis will submit as a Final Project an original creative work together with an essay explaining its literary background.